ci-wdi-900/gone-fishing/README.md

 ```
 ==========================================

-This time is 11:00am.
+The time is 11:00am.
 So far you've caught:
 2 fish, 9.8 lbs, $25.30

 You caught a 'Purple Bigmouthed Herring' weighing 1.42 lbs